Yvvvan/ASE-automatic-speech-recognition/README.md

 ```
 solved.

-And actually we might define the problem first and then tear apart the formula to solve it. <br>
+And actually we might define the problem first and then tear apart the formula to solve it, like ④③①②.

-Now HMM-ViterbiAlgo <br>
+Now HMM-ViterbiAlgo :
 ```
 this part is better to read the cod in uebung8.py

 I = [i_1, i_2, ..., i_T] := the best state chain
 Φ = max P(I,O|λ) := the probability after we found the best state chain Ψ = previous best node at current state
+...
 ```

 ---